markblopez91/VCC_0V9_Buck_Converter/README.md

 This project is a 0.9V buck converter PCB designed in Altium Designer using the TPS62060 switching regulator.

-The design converts a higher input voltage to a regulated 0.9V output while maintaining efficient power conversion and compact PCB layout.
+The design converts a 3.3V input voltage to a regulated 0.9V output while maintaining efficient power conversion and a compact PCB layout.

 ## Design Features